ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

  * 24 TB of shared storage
  * Minimum of 1 virtual data center (VDC) with a medium performance edge

-## Virtual data center name
+## Name requirements
 {: #tenant-ordering-vdc-name}

-The VDC name is set to **vdc-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.
+The Cloud Director site infrastructure names are set by default, where _xx_ represents two randomly generated alphabetic characters.
+* The Cloud Director site name is set to **inst-_xx_**.
+* The provider virtual data center (PVDC) is set to **pvdc-_xx_**.
+* The cluster name is set to **cluster-_xx_**.

-You can also specify a VDC name that meets the following requirements:
+You can specify a name that meets the following requirements:
-* The maximum length is 128 characters.
+* The maximum length is 50 characters.
+* The name must start with an alphabetic character.
-* Only alphanumeric, dash (-), and underscore (_) characters are allowed.
+* Only alphanumeric, dash (-), underscore (_), and space characters are allowed.
-* The name must be unique within all active VDCs in your account.
-You can create a VDC that has the same name as a previously deleted VDC.
+* The name must be unique within all active names in your account.
+You can reuse a name that is previously deleted.

-You can start with just one virtual data center (VDC) and a performance network edge of medium size.

 ## Procedure to order {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-ordering-procedure}